“The most important part of life is not the age of university studies, but … the period of

 At BIM, our goal is to partner with families to help our students achieve their personal Japanese language fluency goals.
 Our approach can be adapted to meet a range of goals, whether you’d like your child to have an introductory understanding of the Japanese language and culture, or to bring your child to native fluency.
 We at BIM view language acquisition as an expression of Maria Montessori’s philosophy of peace education—an exchange of cultures as a means for global understanding.

-Our highly trained teachers are native speakers of the languages in which they teach, and our two founding Japanese teachers are fully bilingual, became Montessori-certified in the United States, and have taught both in English and Japanese for many years.
+Our highly-trained teachers are native speakers of the languages in which they primarily teach, and our head of school is fully bilingual, became Montessori-certified in the United States, and has taught both in English and Japanese for many years.

 We warmly welcome children of all backgrounds and language abilities, and we readily accept students whether Japanese, English, or another language is primarily spoken in the home.
 We aim to foster a truly multicultural, multi-ethnic community in the best sense—while many of our families have one or both parents with roots in Japan, we also have many students of various ethnic backgrounds.
 With the diverse background of our students and the high engagement of our families, we are able to bring language learning to life by celebrating Japanese and American cultures throughout the year.

 BIM students may choose to continue their education at AIM Elementary, our sister school.
 Their excellent programs for students ranging from the 1st through 6th grade are a perfect opportunity for a BIM graduate to further enrich and develop their bilingual Montessori education.